 33. Stop Buying Retail

 When you go to retail stores, you’re going to pay full price.
 Instead, when reasonable, look for used items on sites like eBay and Facebook Marketplace.
 Flea markets and thrift stores may also have the goods you might need, at steeply discounted prices.

 Don’t spend any money for a week and see how you feel.
-This means you’ll need to brew your own morning coffee and settle for home cooked meals.
+This means you’ll need to brew your own morning coffee and eat homemade meals.
 You’ll also need to avoid shopping late at night on Amazon, but at the end of the week, you should be able to more easily distinguish your wants from your needs.
 This will help make budgeting that much easier.

 This year, instead of spending your tax refund on a new pair of Jordans or a vacation, put it into your savings.
 It’ll accrue interest and you can then put it toward a larger purchase down the line if you want.

 This one is a double whammy if you want to get fit in the New Year, too.
-Purchase some weights online and tune into your favorite trainers on YouTube to start burning fat and gaining muscle.
-You can cancel your expensive gym membership and forget pricey personal trainers while feeling better about yourself in 2022.
+Purchase some weights online, and tune into your favorite trainers on YouTube to start burning fat and gaining muscle.
+You can cancel your expensive gym membership and forget pricey personal trainers while feeling better about yourself in 2023.

 Looking Into SoFi Checking and Savings

 By opening a bank account online like SoFi Checking and Savings®, you can accelerate your savings in the New Year.
-Get up to 2.00% APY, pay no account or overdraft fees and gain access to 55,000+ free ATMs at Allpoint locations.
+Get a competitive APY, pay no account or overdraft fees and gain access to 55,000+ free ATMs at Allpoint locations.